mchapman87501/DMCLBMMetal/README.md

 This time the results are much more satisfying.
 On a 2021 MacBook Pro with an M1 Pro 10-CPU/16-GPU processor, this implementation runs 4 to 5 times faster than the [DMCLatticeBoltzmann](https://github.com/mchapman87501/DMCLatticeBoltzmann.git) from which it derives.

+## Building

+I'm not yet able to convince `swift build` to compile the Metal source files into a `default.metallib` library.
+As a workaround I'm using [CMake](https://cmake.org/) to drive compilation.
+The `clean_test.sh` script shows one way to run the compilation.

 ## Sources

 This code owes a lot to Stack Overflow.
 For example: